Juleipssy/Juleipssy/README.md

-# 👋 ¡Hola!
-Soy Juleipssy
+# 👋 Hello!
+I’m Juleipssy

 ---

-## 🚀 Sobre mí
+## 🚀 About Me

-Soy una apasionada programadora de Colombia con experiencia en varios lenguajes y tecnologías.
-Me encanta aprender, explorar nuevas herramientas y crear soluciones que sean útiles, creativas y accesibles para todos.
-Me interesa seguir creciendo como desarrolladora, colaborando en proyectos inclusivos y mejorando cada día mis habilidades técnicas.
+I'm a passionate programmer from Colombia with experience in several languages and technologies.
+I love learning, exploring new tools, and creating useful, creative, and accessible solutions for everyone.
+I'm eager to continue growing as a developer, collaborating on inclusive projects, and improving my technical skills every day.

 ---

-## ✨ Lo que hago
+## ✨ What I Do

-🎓 Estudiante de Ingeniería de Sistemas.
-🌱 Actualmente aprendiendo sobre **desarrollo backend** y **programación funcional**.
-💡 Apasionada por la resolución de problemas y la mejora continua.
-💬 Me interesa colaborar en proyectos donde pueda aportar y aprender de otros.
+🎓 Systems Engineering student.
+🌱 Currently learning about **backend development** and **functional programming**.
+💡 Passionate about problem-solving and continuous improvement.
+💬 Interested in collaborating on projects where I can contribute and learn from others.

 ---

-## 💻 Top 3 de habilidades y herramientas
+## 💻 Top 3 Skills and Tools

+---

 ## Languages